Lectio Divina: Luke 17:7-10

 • How do I define my life?

-• Do I ask myself the three questions Jesus asks?
+• Do I ask myself the three questions that Jesus asks?
 Do I live like a useless servant?

 5) Concluding prayer